1.1. Connect to database

 Active connection

 If your project has only one connection, it becomes active by default.
 However, once you add a second connection, you’ll need to manually set the active one.
-All database operations require an active connection.
-You can set a connection as active by right-clicking it in the Project Explorer.

 Note: Changing the active connection does not affect any open query windows.